Tyler2k/Angular-Pet-Adoption/README.md

 # Angular-Pet-Adoption

-Allows user to search for cats and dogs in their area needing adoption.
+Allows user to search for animals in their area needing adoption.